Courtland, Virginia: Festivals and events

 The Cheroenhaka (Nottoway) Indian Tribe holds its annual Native American Revival in September.
-For more than thirty years, the tribe has held its annual Corn Harvest Powwow and School Day.
+For more than thirty years, the tribe has held its annual Corn Harvest Powwow and School Day in November.
 The Southampton County Historical Society hosts a Heritage Day annually at its Southampton Agriculture and Forestry Museum and Southampton Heritage Village, featuring living history demonstrations, displays, crafts, and re-enactments.

 Architecture

 The Courtland Historic District was established by the Virginia Landmark Register on December 12, 2019, and the National Register of Historic Places on March 19, 2020.
 It encompasses 284 contributing resources and 135 acre in the north half of the town, along the east bank of Nottoway River, essentially running along Main Street/U.S. Route 58 Business.
 The district includes the courthouse, churches, commercial buildings, and residences in the American Craftsman, Colonial Revival, Federal, Italianate, Gothic Revival, Minimal Traditional, Queen Anne, Tudor Revival, and Victorian architectural styles.

 Churches in the historic district are all from the 20th century and include the Gothic Revival St. Luke's Episcopal and First Baptist; the latter was originally framed but now has a brick veneer.
 Built in 1906, St. Luke's has large, stained glass winders and a steeple clad in wooden shingles.
 Adjacent to St. Luke's, Courtland United Methodist was built in Colonial Revival style and has a central tower.
 Courtland Baptist is a Romanesque Revival brick structure.
 The David Temple AME Zion was built in 1966 on the west side of town and does not follow a revival style.
 The town's main cemetery, Riverside Cemetery, was originally associated with St. Luke's.
 The one-acre Helping Hand Cemetery is located on the north side of Courtland and was opened for African Americans in 1897.
 This historic district also included the Mahone-Manry cemetery, a private plot behind the Seven Gables house, and a Confederate burial ground behind the Courtland Baptist Church.